marc2332/bliss/doc/docs/scan_alignment.md

 ```

-## Use of alignment helpers on a specific scan object
+## Use of alignment helpers on a specific scan

-Alignment helpers can also be used on any scan object (not nessesarly the
+Alignment helpers can also be used on any scan object (not necessarily the
 last scan that was done).
-In this case the there is **no interaction with flint**
+In this case there is **no interaction with flint**
 and **plotselect is not used** to avoid confusion.
 Here is an example:

 ```python